-Helical flow is included via the calibration parameter $\alpha$ .
+Helical flow is included with the calibration factor $\alpha$ .
 This is entered either as a constant value throughout the model domain, or as a spatially varying value from a type 2 (grid) file.
+Using a calibration factor $\alpha$ =1 means that the standard helical flow theory applies.